 About Lakeshia Cousin

-Dr. Cousin’s teaching responsibilities are focused on the DNP program and mentoring undergraduate and graduate nursing students.
-Her teaching and mentoring philosophy are inspired by her dedication to health equity and diversity and preparing future nurses to become leaders in social change.
+Dr. Cousin’s teaching responsibilities focus on the BSN and DNP programs and mentoring undergraduate and graduate nursing students.
+Her teaching and mentoring philosophy are inspired by her dedication to health equity and diversity and to preparing future nurses to become leaders in social change.

 Dr. Cousin is a nurse scientist who bridges health equity, behavioral medicine, and psychosocial support to research improvements in breast cancer survivorship for underserved populations.
 Significant contributions to nursing science include providing preliminary evidence on gratitude’s mental and physical benefits for Blacks at risk for cardiovascular disease in the community.
-Dr. Cousin was the first investigator to establish the psychometric properties of a measure of dispositional gratitude (Gratitude Questionnaire-6) among Blacks.
+Dr. Cousin is a 2022-2024 awardee of the OAIC/NIA Pepper Scholar and UF CTSI/KL2 Scholar grant awards to support her research efforts.
 Future culturally-tailored nursing interventions will examine psychosocial support to improve lifestyle behaviors such as physical activity to reduce cardiometabolic risk among Black breast cancer survivors.

 Adult-Gerontology Primary Care Nurse PractitionerAmerican Nurses Credentialing Center